Joy. Such a small word, yet it holds incredible meaning.

 For indeed your reward is great in heaven,

-for in like manner their fathers did to the prophets.”
+for in like manner their fathers did to the prophets.”—Luke 6:22-23 (emphasis added)

-As John did when near his cousin Jesus—both still within the womb—we should leap for joy!
-We are within a hairs-breadth of the Lord which is, no matter the trials, a cause for joy and rejoicing!
+Just as John did when Jesus came near—both still within the womb—we should leap for joy!
+We are within a hair’s-breadth of the Lord, which is, no matter the trials, a cause for joy and rejoicing!
 His love has found us—the Father’s love has found us!

-“For indeed, as soon as the voice of your greeting sounded in my ears, the babe leaped in my womb for joy.” —Luke 1:44
+“…as soon as the voice of your greeting sounded in my ears, the babe leaped in my womb for joy.”—Luke 1:44

-“But let all those rejoice who put their trust in You; let them ever shout for joy, because You defend them; let those also who love Your name be joyful in You.” —Psalm 5:11
+“…let all those rejoice who put their trust in You; let them ever shout for joy, because You defend them; let those also who love Your name be joyful in You.”—Psalm 5:11

-“These things I have spoken to you, that My joy may remain in you, and that your joy may be full.” —John 15:11
+“These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”—John 15:11“And my soul shall be joyful in the Lord; it shall rejoice in His salvation.”—Psalm 35:9